Matty-El/velo-route/README.md

 ### Content

-All text content included in this project is my own..
+All text content included in this project is my own.

 ### Media